Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestAnnotationMap"

-Re-exports all named exports from the "effect/TestAnnotationMap" module as "TestAnnotationMap".
+Re-exports all named exports from the "effect/TestAnnotationMap" module as `TestAnnotationMap`.

 **Signature**